Mannankadu

 Mannankadu (also, Mannangadu) is a village in the Pattukkottai taluk of Thanjavur district, Tamil Nadu, India.
-It is one of the 36 villages falls under the Musugundan Nadu in the district.
+It is one of the 32 villages falls under the Musugundan Nadu in the district.
 Mannangadu is one of the revenue village in its taluk.
 It is located on state highway Adirampattinam-Mannargudi-Kumbakonam, between Adirampattinam and Madukkur.
 It is the fourth largest village in Pattukkottai taluk, after Thamarankottai, Thambikottai and Aalathur.
-Total geographical area of the Village is 740.20 hectares.
+Total geographical area of the Village is 1002.02 hectares.
+The main income source of this village is Agriculture.

 Demographics

 Mannankadu is a rural village located straight east of Pattukkottai town at about 7 km.
 Pattukkottai is a primary commercial location for the region.
 Located in the Thanjavur district of Tamil Nadu, India, Pattukkottai Taluk is one of the eight revenue divisions of the district.
 State highway 66 transects the village north–south having Madukkur in its north and the coastal town of Adirampattinam in the south.

 As per the 2001 census, Mannankadu had a total population of 2619 with 1253 males and 1366 females.
 The sex ratio was 1090.
 The literacy rate was 63.54.